How to configure mTLS

 To configure the operation of Permissive mode:

-4. Under Domain Settings, select your application domain and click the > button to send the chosen domain to Chosen Domains.
+3. Under Domains, select your application domain and click the > button to send the chosen domain to Selected.

-8. Choose an identifying name for this rule in Rule Name.
+7. Choose an identifying name for this rule.

-10. Make sure that the Active switch is activated.
+1. Make sure that the Status switch is activated.

-Without mTLS support enabled in your Azion account, the Criteria option Client Certificate Validation will not appear.
+Without mTLS support enabled in your Azion account, the Criteria Client Certificate Validation option won’t appear.

 Specifying mTLS variables in the application header

-If your application is part of the Open Banking model, you will need to specify the variables ${ssl_client_escaped_cert} and ${ssl_client_s_dn_parsed} in the header of your application.
+If your application is part of the Open Banking model, you’ wi’ll need to specify the variables ${ssl_client_escaped_cert} and ${ssl_client_s_dn_parsed} in the header of your application.
 You can also insert other mTLS variables.
-Check the list of available variables and their descriptions.

 To add a variable to your application header, follow the steps:

-1. Within the Console, open the Products Menu (☰).
+1. Within the Console, go to Products menu > Edge Application.

-6. Set an identifier name for this Rule.
+5. Set an identifier name for this rule.

 7. In the Criteria field, change the operator is equal to exists.